Explore

 Dr. Jethva highlights that these temporal shifts in burning patterns may be intentional or coincidental but stresses that the overall volume of crop burning has not decreased.

-Beyond Farm Fires: What Else is Contributing?
+Beyond Farm Fires: What Else is Contributing To Pollution?

 While crop residue burning remains a significant factor, experts underline that it’s not the sole contributor to Delhi’s toxic air.
 Factors such as vehicular emissions, industrial pollution, and construction dust exacerbate the crisis.
 The odd-even scheme and other “band-aid” measures have provided temporary relief in the past but fail to address systemic issues.